jorditorresBCN/Assignments-2017/Lab01.md

-# Lab 01: Basic Toolbox Knowledges to getting started in the Cloud
+# Lab 1: Basic "Knowledge Toolbox" to getting started in the Cloud
-In this Lab session you will be asked to demonstrate the basic knowledge acquired with homeworks based on these following hands-on:
+In this Lab session you will be asked to put in practice the basic knowledge acquired with homeworks based on these following hands-on:

 * Hands-on 0: Run a Linux OS in a Virtual Machine (Only for Windows users)
 * Hands-on 1: Git and GitHub Quick Start